Balou97/DnD_Kampagne/content/4_World/1_NPC/Alastor Moody.md

 ## Profile

 **Description:**
 Alastor Moody is a powerful wizard and a member of the bounty hunter guild called "The Guild".
-During a mission with his partner Declan he got captured and sent to prison in Waterdeep.
+During a mission with his partner [[Declan]] he got captured and sent to prison in [[Waterdeep]].

 ---